 A clinical tool will be developed to approximate the wound edges while the wound is either sutured or glued, acting as a "second pair of hands" for the physician.
 Wound edge approximation is difficult in office settings, urgent care clinics, or emergency departments because wound repairs need to be completed rapidly by one individual; however, approximating wound edges frequently requires more than one clinician per patient.
 Additionally, there are no products on the market that solely approximate wound edges.
 In addition to saving time for the clinician, the wound edge approximating device will also allow one clinician to easily and accurately approximate the wound edges before wound closure occurs.
-The device will consist of a rectangular-shaped metal frame that can be placed around the edges of a wound two to five centimeters in size.
-The long, slender sides of the rectangular frame can first be drawn together using a fastener system on the short sides to overcome the splaying tension from the skin until the wound is well-approximated.
-The device can then be locked into position in order for the clinician to repair the wound.
-The final design must be easy to use by healthcare professionals and should not impair the clinician's access to the wound for closure purposes.
+The final design must be easy to use by healthcare professionals to approximate wounds 2-5 cm in size and should not impair the clinician's access to the wound for closure purposes.